exadel-inc/etoolbox-authoring-kit/ui.apps/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

-## DependsOn Plugin client library
+## DependsOn Plug-in Client Library

 Authors _Alexey Stsefanovich (ala'n)_ and _Yana Bernatskaya (YanaBr)_

 Version _2.5.0_

-DependsOn Plugin is a clientlib that executes defined action on dependent fields.
+The DependsOn Plug-in is a clientlib that executes defined actions on dependent fields.

-DependsOn Plugin uses data attributes for fetching expected configuration.
+The DependsOn Plug-in uses data attributes to fetch the expected configuration.
-To define data attribute from JCR use _**granite:data**_ sub-node under the widget node.
+To define data attributes from JCR, use the _**granite:data**_ sub-node under the widget node.
 AEM Authoring Toolkit provides a set of annotations to use DependsOn from Java code.

-DependsOn workflow consists of the following steps:
+The DependsOn workflow consists of the following steps:

 **ObservedReference**  ─┐

-**ObservedReference**  ─── **QueryObserver[Query]***  ─── **Action***
+**ObservedReference**  ─── **QueryObserver[Query]**  ─── **Action**

 **ObservedReference**  ─┘

-**QueryObserver** and **Action** are always a part of DependsOn plugin workflow.
+**QueryObserver** and **Action** are always a part of the DependsOn workflow.

-**Action** defines what the plugin should do with the dependent field (show/hide, set value, etc).
+**Action** defines what the plug-in should do with the dependent field (show/hide, set value, etc).

-**Query** always goes with the Action and defines an expression that should be used as Action's input.
+The **Query** always goes with the **Action** and defines an expression that should be used as the Action's input.

-**QueryObserver** holds and process **Query** and initiates **Action** on **ObservedReferences** change.
+**QueryObserver** holds and processes **Query** and initiates **Action** on **ObservedReferences** changes.

-**ObservedReferences** are external elements or group of elements whose values can be used inside **Query**.
+**ObservedReferences** are external elements or groups of elements whose values can be used inside of a **Query**.

-More detailed DependsOn structure is presented below.
+More details on the structure of DependsOn are presented below:
 ![DependsOn Structure](./docs/structure.jpg)

 #### Introduction

-"DependsOn" plugin is based on the following data attributes.
+The DependsOn plug-in is based on the following data attributes:

-For a dependent field:
+For dependent fields:

-* `data-dependson` - to provide Query with condition or expression for the Action.
+* `data-dependson` - to provide Query with a condition or expression for the Action
-* `data-dependsonaction` - (optional) to define Action that should be executed.
+* `data-dependsonaction` - (optional) to define the Action that should be executed
-* `data-dependsonskipinitial` - (optional) marker to disable initial execution.
+* `data-dependsonskipinitial` - (optional) a marker to disable initial execution

-For referenced field:
+For referenced fields:

-* `data-dependsonref` - to mark a field, that is referenced from the Query.
+* `data-dependsonref` - to mark a field that is referenced in the Query.
-* `data-dependsonreftype` - (optional) to define expected type of reference value.
+* `data-dependsonreftype` - (optional) to define the expected type of reference value.
-* `data-dependsonreflazy` - (marker) attribute to mark reference as lazy.
-In this case, DependsOn will not observe rapid events like `input`.
+* `data-dependsonreflazy` - (marker) an attribute to mark a reference as lazy.
+In this case, DependsOn will not observe rapid events like input.

-#### DependsOn Usage
+#### Using DependsOn

 ##### Actions

-Built-in plugin actions are:
+Built-in plug-in actions are:
- * `visibility` - hide the element if the query result is 'falsy'
+* `visibility` - hide the element if the Query result is 'falsy'
- * `tab-visibility` - hide the tab or element's parent tab if the query result is 'falsy'
+* `tab-visibility` - hide the tab or the element's parent tab if the Query result is 'falsy'
- * `set` - set the query result as field's value (undefined query result skipped)
+* `set` - set the Query result as the field's value (undefined Query result skipped)
- * `set-if-blank` - set the query result as field's value only if the current value is blank (undefined query result skipped)
+* `set-if-blank` - set the Query result as the field's value only if the current value is blank (undefined Query result skipped)
- * `readonly` - set the readonly marker of the field from the query result.
+* `readonly` - set the readonly marker of the field from the Query result.
- * `required` - set the required marker of the field from the query result.
+* `required` - set the required marker of the field from the Query result.
- * `validate` - set the validation state of the field from the query result.
+* `validate` - set the validation state of the field from the Query result.
- * `disabled` - set the field's disabled state from the query result.
+* `disabled` - set the field's disabled state from the Query result.
 * `update-options` - changes the option set of a Granite Select component if it depends on a value of a foreign component (e.g. another component can alter the JCR path from which current Select's options are taken).